barebox/barebox/Documentation/boards/mips/dlink-dir-320.rst

 Connect your DIR-320 to your tftp-server network via one of four <LAN> sockets.

-Next, setup network on DIR-320 and run barebox.bin, e.g.:
+Next, set up network on DIR-320 and run barebox-dlink-dir-320.img, e.g.:

 .. code-block:: console